 Is your modification legal?

-Illegal modifications to avoid generally include:
+Illegal modifications can include:

 - Loud exhaust systems

 - Tinted windows that are darker than what is legally permitted in your state or territory